kode4food/interpol/README.md

 app.set('view engine', 'int');
 ```

+If Express is started in development mode, the view engine will monitor the `./views` directory and continuously reload any modified files ending in `.int`.
+Otherwise, the engine will expect to see pre-parsed files ending in `.int.json` and will *not* monitor the directory for changes.

 *Note:* You can also instantiate customized engines.
-Customizations include setting the search path for import resolution (uses './views' by default) and turning off file-system monitoring ('true' by default).
+Customizations include setting the search path for import resolution (uses './views' by default) and overriding file-system monitoring and compilation (otherwise determined by `process.env.NODE_ENV`).

 ## Inclusion in a Browser
 There are two ways to include Interpol templates in a browser-based application.
 One is to parse/compile raw templates using the PEG.js parser.
 Another is to compile the templates from pre-parsed JSON output.
 The PEG.js parser is *massive* and slower than parsing JSON, but it may be necessary if you want to compile ad-hoc templates.